-U.K. considering joining U.S. airline electronics ban
+U.K. bans laptops, other electronic devices on some flights from Mideast

 Related: Airline electronics ban: What you need to know

-The indefinite U.S. ban will affect more than 50 flights from the airports in the mainly Muslim countries, including major hubs such as Dubai and Istanbul, according to senior U.S. administration officials.
+The indefinite U.S. ban will affect more than 50 flights daily from the airports in the mainly Muslim countries, including major hubs such as Dubai and Istanbul, according to senior U.S. administration officials.

 The nine airlines affected by the U.S. ban were notified of the procedures by the Transportation Security Administration at 3 a.m.
 ET Tuesday and must comply within 96 hours.

-It's not clear whether other countries will sign on to the ban.
+It's not clear whether other countries will follow the U.S. and Britain in banning larger electronic devices.

 Germany is not currently considering similar measures, according to Annegret Korff, a spokesperson for the country's interior ministry.
 Korff said that Germany had prior notice of the U.S. regulations.